 The content type of the resource available at the URI given in the href attribute of the link element.
 Most of the link types in this specification are on type 'application/atom+xml'.

 The Atom format is used as the representation of all the resources in this specification.
 As it is used in differing contexts, there are different constraints of which elements may be present, and how their values should be interpreted.

-Both HTTP Digest Authentication and [@@TBD@@ CGI Authentication] are susceptible to dictionary-based attacks on the shared secret.
+Both HTTP Digest Authentication and the WSSE-style authentication described in this document are susceptible to dictionary-based attacks on the shared secret.
 If the shared secret is a password (instead of a random string with sufficient entropy), an attacker can determine the secret by exhaustively comparing the authenticating string with hashed results of the public string and dictionary entries.

 See RFC 2617 for more detailed description of the security properties of HTTP Digest Authentication.

 @@TBD@@ Talk here about using HTTP basic and digest authentication.

 @@TBD@@ Talk here about denial of service attacks using large XML files, or the billion laughs DTD attack.

 All servers SHOULD support the following alternate interface mechanisms to enable a wider variety of clients to interact with Atom Publishing Protocol servers.
 The following requirements are in addition to the ones listed in the Functional Specification Section.
 If a server supports SOAP Enabling then it MUST support all of the following.

 Fill this in with an example for how all the above is used for a weblog.
 Start with main HTML page, link tag of type service.feed to the 'introspection' file.
 1. Creating a new entry 2.
 Finding an old entry 3. editing an old entry 4. commenting on a entry (via HTML and Atom)

 Fill this in like above but for a wiki.